 Challenges related to water security have reached their critical threshold.
 Various factors are acknowledged to be contributing to the situation; poor water data and information for water resource monitoring and management, weak processes for water resources planning and allocation, absence of environmentally sustainable water utilization, widespread pollution, and low water productivity in agriculture (World Bank, 2019).
-Coupled with increasing flood and drought risks, sustainable water management by adopting multidisciplinary solutions, with basin-scale multi-stakeholder water planning, will be crucial.
+Coupled with increasing flood and drought risks, sustainable water management by adopting multi-disciplinary solutions, with basin-scale multi-stakeholder water planning, will be crucial.
 Risk-sensitive spatial planning is still hindered by the lack of technical capacity, comprehensive disaster and climate risk information, and due to complex governance and urban development systems.
 However, the plethora of government agencies involved in DRM and DRR at federal, provincial and district level as well as non-state actors provided both, opportunities as well as challenges.
-From DRR perspective, there is a lack of long-term planning for flood risk reduction and activities remain extremely centralized (Imran, et al., 2016)
+From DRR perspective, Pakistan has achieved under the four priorities of the Sendai Framework.
+It also highlights some of the key issues/challenges of creating coherence among the key global frameworks at the country level 7 makes recommendations for strengthing the overall institutions and other Disaster Risk Management (DRM) governance by Government institutions and other stakeholders at national, sub-national, and local levels in Pakistan also there is a lack of long-term planning for flood risk reduction and activities remain extremely centralized.